 - Cut down the mileage

 Don’t go on unnecessary trips in the motorhome – think about using a bike or taking the bus to cut down on fuel and parking costs – it’s much more relaxing too!
-Also, you don’t have to travel far in the Great British Isles either to find a fantastic campsite or tourist spot.
+Also, you often don’t have to travel far from home to find a fantastic campsite or tourist spot.

 Lower annual mileage could also save you money on your motorhome insurance.
 Make sure when you take out your insurance you specify the correct annual mileage.
 Here at Caravan Guard, we’ll ask for your expected mileage when you take out a policy or when you renew to make sure you’re not paying too much.
 We also give discounts for mileage below 5,000 miles per year.